babowsk1/docs/src/overview/differences-from-evm.md

 **Master-workchain** (masterchain) for synchronization and governance, and the **main workchain** for smart contracts.

-The main workchain is partitioned into N shards, at least 16.
+The main workchain can be partitioned into N shards (from 1 to 256 shards).
 Each shard has its own group of validators.
 This sub-group is responsible for executing transactions in its own shard.
 At the same time, it constantly downloads blocks from all other shards of its workchain.

 A block in Everscale is not just a list of transactions that need to be completed in order to achieve changes in the state.
 Instead, a block is:
 - A list of messages for which transactions were executed, removing them from the incoming queue.